mpapierski/edux/README.md

 # TODO

-- Grab quiz data and put into your CalDAV compatible calendar (never miss a quiz)
 - Grab exercises data and put into your CalDAV compatible calendar (never miss a deadline on exercises)

 # Authors